Frequently Asked Questions

 Internal controls are key processes for assuring achievement of an organization's objectives in operational effectiveness and efficiency, reliable financial reporting and compliance with laws, regulations and policies.
 Effective internal control systems are designed to ensure resource use is consistent with laws, regulations, and policies and to safeguard resources from waste, loss and misuse.

-Is the Internal Audit Division responsible for maintaining the Department’s internal control system?
+Is the Audit Services Division responsible for maintaining the Department’s internal control system?

 What should I expect during an audit?